jxlsteam/jxls/jxls-site/src/site/markdown/reference/command.md

 Every command has a `name` and `Area` list.

-The `name` defines the command name which is used to refer to the command in Excel or XML markup.
+The `name` defines the command name which is used to refer to the command in Excel.

 The `Area` list is a list of command parameters of  `Area` type.